 - It provides an easy payment option for those who make occasional sales on eBay, Etsy, or other websites.

 - It’s free to transfer money from sales to a linked personal bank account.
-If you prefer, you can pay a 1-percent fee (up to a maximum of $10) to instantly transfer funds to your account.
+If you prefer, you can pay a minimum of $0.25 and maximum of $25 to instantly transfer funds to your account.

 Personal account cons